-At the end of this post I’ve also shared some other things you can change in your running and broader lifestyle that we have found also contribute to reduced running overuse injuries, which you may find helpful.
+At the end of this post I’ve also shared some other things you can change in your running and broader lifestyle that we have found also contribute to reduced running injuries, which you may find helpful.

 1. Glute Engagement – It’s all about the butt.
 Seriously.

-It seems that from consulting experts when I’ve had injuries in the past, all the overuse injuries were either caused, or exacerbated by weak and/or tight glutes.
+It seems that from consulting experts when I’ve had running overuse injuries in the past, all the overuse injuries were either caused, or exacerbated by weak and/or tight glutes.

-Hours a day sat on one’s rear end, whether at a desk or driving, does nothing to engage or strengthen your glute muscles – so this is a common problem for many people.
+Hours a day sitting on your butt, whether at a desk or driving, does nothing to engage or strengthen your glute muscles – so this is a common cause of poor running form for many people.

-If your neural pathways (how your brain sends signals to your body) are simply bypassing even bothering to use those muscles when you stand, walk or run, then you’re not using your body in the most efficient way – and could be missing out on performance and strength gains, as well as reducing your propensity for running overuse injuries.
+If your neural pathways (how your brain sends signals to your body) are simply bypassing even bothering to use those muscles when you stand, walk or run, then you’re not using your body in the most efficient way, you’re probably not running with proper running form.

 How to ‘activate’ and strengthen your glutes for running (or hiking)

 I like to build my favorite glute strength exercises into broader running strength and conditioning cross-training, which I do regularly to help improve my running form and hopefully also reduce my propensity for getting running injuries.

 I also wrote more about the exercises I started doing regularly in my popular post on ‘running blisters caused by gait‘, and this post lists out our favorite home workout equipment.

 Aside from exercises you can do when NOT running, the crucial thing that has really helped me is to THINK about using my butt to run.
-Sound silly?
-Yes!
-Works?
-Yes!

 How do I engage my glutes while running?

-I promise this really helps you teach yourself to run in a different way to just running however you did before – whether you were overusing your low back, shoulders, hamstrings or calfs.
+I promise this really helps you teach yourself to run in a different way to just running however you did before – whether you were overusing your low back, shoulder muscles, hamstrings or calves.

 left-cheek-right-cheek-left-cheek-right-cheekIt’s better to say this in your head, rather than out loud…

 I find that this mantra really helps me when I’m tired and have been running for 2+ hours, or if I’m really pushing for a segment or speed at the end of a run, because not only does it help me use the right muscles, but it makes me noticeably FASTER.